DeekshaSudini/marist-mscs621-deekshasudini/README.md

 BANKING ASSISTANT - WATSON ASSISTANT SAMPLE APPLICATION
 -----------------------------------------------------------------------------------------------
+This application serves as a Banking Assistant.
+It is a Simple application that demonstrates the Watson Assistant service in a chat.

+> This is an interactive application which helps user with mutiple tasks.
+It serves as a virtual agent.
+This application is built on chatbot which is developed using a Watson Assistant

+> The application performs various tasks such as: Helps you choose the account type, Helps you with issues related to your account, Make appointment with manager etc

 ## Prerequisites
 1. Sign up for an IBM Cloud account.
 2. Download the IBM Cloud CLI.